Term of office: 2023-2024

 Term of office: 2007-2018

-Drew Gilpin Faust is President Emeritus and the Arthur Kingsley Porter University Professor.
+Drew Gilpin Faust is President Emeritus and the Arthur Kingsley Porter University Research Professor.

 Faust served as the 28th president of Harvard University from July 1, 2007 through June 30, 2018.
 She was Harvard’s first female president, and the first Harvard president without a Harvard degree.